Changes to our Lottery

 I pay for my lottery by direct debit, what do I need to do?

 You don’t need to do anything.
-When we collect your direct debit payment in August we will change the amount collected to make sure you are still entered into the weekly draw without interruption.
+Following notification to all of our members who make their lottery payments by this method, direct debit payment collections from August were increased to make sure you are still entered into the weekly draw without interruption.

 I pay for my lottery by standing order, what do I need to do?